studioscully/js_platform_game/README.md

 General notes:
 - It's designed as a base for you to build and improve upon
 - hopefully it'll be a useful starting point to inspire you to make something cool!
-Baddies, moving platforms, time attacks, bullets, sloped platforms, power ups... the list goes on!
+Baddies, moving platforms, time attacks, bullets, sloped platforms, power ups, sounds... the list goes on!

 Code improvements:
 - In terms of improving the code, well, let's just say that there are lots of opportunities. :D It's been put together to Get It To Work, and can surely do with some clean up!